Blue Country Magic review by Anita Firebaugh

 I love this book and hope to entice the author to allow me to sell it here at my shop.

-The Virginia Scribe review (reposted on Jacketflap) by Amy Tate
+The Virginia Scribe review (reposted with pictures on Jacketflap) by Amy Tate

 Indeed, when she took her sheep down the rocky and wooded mountainside to the bottomland pasture, the ticks and chiggers never bit her, the copperheads and rattlesnakes kept themselves hid, and the wild panthers that lurked on the mountain gave her a wide berth.
 The sun never shone on her too hard and the rain rarely wet her.